Please make note that Sanara and this website are under the GNU General Public License v3.0

 - Opus, libsodium, ffmpeg and youtube-dl for radio module

-You can also create the following files:
+You can also have the following optional fields:

 Once it's done, launch Visual Studio and start the project.